Fuzzy concept: Clarifying methods

 In this way, we can obtain a more exact understanding of the meaning and use of a fuzzy concept, and possibly decrease the amount of fuzziness.
 It may not be possible to specify all the possible meanings or applications of a concept completely and exhaustively, but if it is possible to capture the majority of them, statistically or otherwise, this may be useful enough for practical purposes.
+Human cognition, behavioural repertoires, memory, training and creativity provide an immense capacity to clarify things and define them more precisely, even if at first there is a terrible muddle and confusion (see also Eureka effect).

 Defuzzification

 A process of defuzzification is said to occur, when fuzzy concepts can be logically described in terms of fuzzy sets, or the relationships between fuzzy sets, which makes it possible to define variations in the meaning or applicability of concepts as quantities.
 Effectively, qualitative differences are in that case described more precisely as quantitative variations, or quantitative variability.
 Assigning a numerical value then denotes the magnitude of variation along a scale from zero to one.

 The difficulty that can occur in judging the fuzziness of a concept can be illustrated with the question "Is this one of those?".
 If it is not possible to clearly answer this question, that could be because "this" (the object) is itself fuzzy and evades definition, or because "one of those" (the concept of the object) is fuzzy and inadequately defined.

-Thus, the source of fuzziness may be in (1) the nature of the reality being dealt with, (2) the concepts used to interpret it, or (3) the way in which the two are being related by a person.
+Thus, the source of fuzziness may be (1) the nature of the reality being dealt with, (2) the concepts used to interpret it, or (3) the way in which the two are being related by a person.
+Additional sources of fuzziness can arise when (4) the interpretation of one person is socially shared with other persons whose understanding is not exactly the same, or when (5) an idea is communicated between persons who are situated in different physical locations.
 It may be that the personal meanings which people attach to something are quite clear to the persons themselves, but that it is not possible to communicate those meanings to others except as fuzzy concepts.